 2) Scope

-This SOP applies to laboratory staff involved in the formulation of nanoparticles using the solvent evaporation method.
+This SOP applies to all operators involved in the preparation and formulation of lipid-based nanoparticles in the laboratory or production environment.

 3) Responsibilities